 You have free access to the LinkedIn Learning online training library.
-LinkedIn Learning offers about 20 000 high-quality instructional videos taught by recognised industry experts.
+LinkedIn Learning offers over 4000 high-quality instructional videos taught by recognised industry experts.
 The content - which covers topics such as software, design, and business skills - ranges from beginner to advanced levels and is available 24/7 on PCs, laptops, tablets, and smart phones.
 Log on using your UCT credentials.

-The LinkedIn Learning mobile app allows you to access the videos on your phone.
+TheLinkedIn Learning mobile app allows you to access the videos on your phone.
 Just download and install it and start learning.